luigi-riefolo/simple_server/README.md

 Go implementation of a simple HTTP server with a concurrent request counter.

+The number of requests represents the amount of requests received in a specific time window (timeWindow) and it's incremented each 'timeLapse' time period.

 ## Contributing

 Bug reports and pull requests are welcome on GitHub at https://github.com/luigi-riefolo/simple_server.